jhanke00/nextjs-product-site/docs/backend/index.md

 # Changes Documentation

 ###### This document outlines the changes I made to the project according to some issues on GitHub.
-I focused on the backend issues.
+I focused on the backend issues I created only one branch with all the changes, called `bruno_changes`.

 I handle the large json files differently from the small json files.
 They both have similiar endpoints but here are some main differences: